It's Not a Storage Unit. It's a Trap.

 How to Protect Yourself

 • Ask explicitly: "Is this facility owned or managed by Extra Space Storage?"
+Independently owned facilities still exist

 • Request a written commitment on rate stability.
 If they won't give one, walk away